zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

    8. Parent name server IP, parent zone name and DNAME target ("AA DNAME Found").
    9. Parent name server IP and parent zone name ("AA NODATA Found").

-4. Find the parent zone of the *Child Zone* by iteratively [sending](#terminology) *SOA Child Query* to all name servers found.
-Start by using the nameservers from the *Root Name Servers*.
+   10. Name server IP and zone name ("Remaining Servers").
+   11. Name server IP ("Handled Servers").

+> *Note that a referral is a DNS response with [RCODE Name] NoError, AA flag
-   1. Follow all paths from root and downwards by following the referrals (non-AA response with empty answer section and NS records in the authority section).
+> unset and NS records in the authority section.
+The answer section is empty
+> or with CNAME record or records.
+If the query type is CNAME, then the answer
+> section must be empty.
+The additional section may contain address records
+> (A and AAAA) for the name server names from the NS (glue records).*

+4. Insert all addresses from *Root Name Servers* and the root zone name into the *Remaining Servers* set.
+5. While the *Remaining Servers* is non-empty pick next name server IP address and zone name from the set ("Server Address" and "Zone Name") and do:
+   1. Remove the IP address from *Remaining Servers*.
+   2. Insert *Server Address* into *Handled Servers*
+   3. [Send](#terminology) *SOA Child Query* to *Server Address*.
-   2. If the lookup reaches a name server that does not responds at all, with an invalid DNS response or with an [RCODE Name] besides NoError and NXDomain, then ignore it.
+   4. If *Server Address* does not respond at all, with an invalid DNS response or with an [RCODE Name] besides NoError and NXDomain, then ignore it.
+   5. If *Server Address* responds with a non-referral and the AA bit unset, then add the name server IP and its zone name to the *Non-AA Non-Delegation Found* set.
+   6. If *Server Address* responds with a referral idential to *Zone Name*, then ignore it.
+   7. If *Server Address* responds with a referral longer than *Zone Name* but shorter than *Child Zone* then do:
+      1. Extract the NS record set owner name ("Referral Zone Name").
+      2. Extract the name server names from the NS records and any glue records.
+      3. Do [DNS Lookup](#terminology) of name server names (A and AAAA) not already listed as glue record or records.
+      4. For each IP address (glue and looked-up) add the IP address and *Referral Zone Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers*.
-   3. When one of the following criteria is met (not both), then stop the lookup up in that path.
-Save the name server IP address, zone name for which the server is name server (parent zone) and the DNS response to the *SOA Child Query* into the *Parent Name Server IP* set.
+   8. If exactly one of the following criteria is met then save the name server IP address, zone name for which the server is name server (parent zone) and the DNS response to the *SOA Child Query* into the *Parent Name Server IP* set.
 Criteria:
       * The DNS response is a referral to *Child Zone* (owner name of the NS records is *Child Zone*), or
       * The DNS response has the AA flag set.
-   4. If the lookup reaches a name server that responds with a non-referral and the AA bit unset, then add the name server IP and its zone name to the *Non-AA Non-Delegation Found* set.
-   5. Continue until all paths are exhausted.

 > *Note that the "parent zone name" is the name of the zone that the name server
 > in question is NS for (owner name of NS).
 The name of the name server is
 > irrelevant.*

-5. For each name server IP and parent zone ("Parent Zone") in the *Parent Name Server IP* set, do the following steps, including for any name servers added to the set by the steps below.
+6. For each name server IP and parent zone ("Parent Zone") in the *Parent Name Server IP* set, do the following steps, including for any name servers added to the set by the steps below.
    1. Send a [DNS Query] with query type NS and *Parent Zone* as query name to the name server IP.
+   2. If no DNS response, then go to next name server IP.
-   2. If the [DNS Response], if any, contains a list of NS records in the answer section with *Parent Zone* as owner name then do:
+   3. If the [DNS Response] contains no NS records in the answer section with *Parent Zone* as owner name, then go to next name server IP.
+   4. Extract the NS records from the answer section with *Parent Zone* as owner name from [DNS Response].
-      1. For each NS record extract the name server name ("Name Server Name") in the RDATA field and do:
+   5. For each NS record extract the name server name ("Name Server Name") in the RDATA field and do:
-         1. Create a [DNS Query] with query type A, *Name Server Name* as query name and RD flag set, and do a recursive DNS lookup.
+      1. Create a [DNS Query] with query type A, *Name Server Name* as query name and RD flag set, and do a [DNS Lookup](#terminology).
-         2. If the [DNS Response], if any, contains a list of A records (follow any CNAME chain) in the answer section then remember the IP addresses from the A records for three steps down.
+      2. If the [DNS Response], if any, contains a list of A records (follow any CNAME chain) in the answer section then create a set of the IPv4 addresses from the A records ("NS IPv4 Addresses").
-         3. Create a [DNS Query] with query type AAAA, *Name Server Name* as query name and RD flag set, and do a recursive DNS lookup.
+      3. Create a [DNS Query] with query type AAAA, *Name Server Name* as query name and RD flag set, and do a [DNS lookup](#terminology).
-         4. If the [DNS Response], if any, contains a list of AAAA records (follow any CNAME chain) in the answer section then remember the IP addresses from the AAAA records for next step.
+      4. If the [DNS Response], if any, contains a list of AAAA records (follow any CNAME chain) in the answer section then create a set of the IPv6 addresses from the AAAA records ("NS IPv6 Addresses").
-         5. If any IP address was captured in the two lookup steps, then for each IP address do if the address is not already listed in *Parent Name Server IP* set:
+      5. If the *NS IPv4 Addresses* set or the *NS IPv6 Addresses* set is non-empty, then then for each IP address in the two sets do if the address is not already listed in the *Parent Name Server IP* set:
-            1. Send *SOA Child Query* to the IP address.
+         1. [Send](#terminology) *SOA Child Query* to the IP address.
-            2. If the [DNS Response], if any, meets one but not both of the following two criteria then save the IP address, the parent zone name and the DNS response to the *Parent Name Server IP* set.
+         2. If the [DNS Response], if any, meets exactly one of the following two criteria then save the IP address, the parent zone name and the DNS response to the *Parent Name Server IP* set.
             Criteria:
             * The [DNS response] is a referral to *Child Zone* (owner name of the NS records in authority section is *Child Zone*), or
-               * The [DNS response] has the AA flag set.
+            * The [DNS response] has the AA flag set and the [RCODE Name] NoError.

-6. For each name server IP in *Parent Name Server IP* extract parent zone name and the DNS response.
+7. For each name server IP in *Parent Name Server IP* extract parent zone name and the DNS response.
    1. If the response is a referral (delegation) to the requested *Child Zone*:
        1. Save the name server IP and parent zone name to the *Parent Found* set.
        2. Save the name server IP and parent zone name to the *Delegation Found*